opf/openproject/help/user-guide/projects/README.md

 ![project-structure](1566214944644.png)

 <div class="alert alert-info" role="alert">
 **Note**: You have to be a [member](../members/#add-members) of a project in order to see the project and to work in a project.

 </div>

 ## Project Settings

 You can specify further advanced settings for your project.
-Navigate to your project settings by [selecting a project](#select-a-project), and click **Project settings** in the project menu on the bottom and select the tab **Information**.
+Navigate to your project settings by [selecting a project](#select-a-project), and click -> *Project settings* -> *Information*.

 - You can define whether the project should have a parent by selecting **Subproject of**.
 This way, you can [change the project hierarchy](#change-the-project-hierarchy).